St Benedict's School, Ealing

-St Benedict's School, usually referred to as St Benedict's, is a British co-educational independent Roman Catholic day school situated in Ealing, West London.
-A Benedictine Roman Catholic school, it accepts and educates pupils of all faiths.
+St Benedict's School, usually referred to as St Benedict's, is a British co-educational, independent Catholic day school for pupils aged 3-18 situated in Ealing, West London.
+A Benedictine school, it accepts and educates pupils of all faiths.

 History

 Foundation

 St Benedict's School, Ealing was established following the arrival of Benedictine monks from Downside Abbey into Ealing in 1897 to found the first Benedictine Abbey in London since the Reformation.
-Under the leadership of Sebastian Cave, Ealing Priory School, as the school was known, (becoming St Benedict's School in 1948) opened on 2 October 1902, with three boys enrolled.
-The school was founded upon a £5 donation, which was later published in the first issue of the school's Priorian magazine.
+Under the leadership of Sebastian Cave, Ealing Priory School opened on 2 October 1902 with three boys enrolled, following a foundational £5 donation which later featured in the school’s first Priorian magazine.
+Originally a boys’ school, it was renamed St Benedict’s School in 1948, and ultimately became fully co-educational in 2008.

 Location

 The school has occupied various premises at various times in its history, firstly in Blakesley Avenue, then taking rooms in the priory in 1904 before moving across to Orchard Dene (which currently houses the junior school) in Montpelier Avenue.
 In 1906 15 acre, about a mile from the main school grounds, in Perivale were purchased to provide a sports ground.
 By the 1920s Orchard Dene was used for boarders and the school was located in two houses on Eaton Rise.
 A purpose built school building linking these houses was in use by 1936.
 During the Second World War pupils were evacuated into the now junior school – boarding ceased – and the abbey church was badly damaged by a bomb on 7 October 1940.